Akumenyi/akumenyi.github.io/index.md

 Hello and welcome!

 [Kwesi](https://scholar.google.com/citations?user=hoI1ZjkAAAAJ&hl=en) is a seasoned climate research scientist with extensive experience in climate modeling, climate extremes analysis, tropical meteorology and large-scale processes.
 His expertise includes modeling the impact of solar geoengineering on climate extremes, focusing on developing innovative solutions to mitigate climate change and its associated risks.
-Kwesi has consulted for the World Meteorological Organization (WMO), the World Academy of Sciences, and ICLEI - Local Governments for Sustainability.
+Kwesi has consulted for the United Nations Environment Programme (UNEP) through the Ghana National Adaptation Project, World Meteorological Organization (WMO), The World Academy of Sciences, and ICLEI - Local Governments for Sustainability.

 Dr. Quagraine’s research interests span climate geoengineering, climate extreme events, regional climate change modeling & impacts, tropical meteorology, monsoon dynamics, climate data analytics and machine learning approaches.
 He is committed to bridging advanced climate science and practical solutions for sustainable development in a changing climate.